 Enjoy a day of shopping.

-Shopping on vacation is pretty much a requirement.
 You don’t have to buy anything or spend a lot of money, but experiencing the local businesses and their offerings is a great way to immerse yourself in the location you’re visiting.

 The Sayulita Hippie Market is a great place to dig for buried treasures!
 It has handmade goods and crafts, all perfect for souvenirs!

 The opening times for the market are from 9 am to 7 pm.
-Located along the Sayulita river in the center of town.
+Located along the Sayulita River in the center of town.

-If you’re okay with taking a little drive, Puerto Vallarta is such a fun day trip from Sayulita!
 There is tons of shopping, restaurants, beaches, and of course a bit more of a party atmosphere.
 I personally recommend shopping at the little markets.

 You can find unique, authentic items.
 If you want to head in for the nightlife, just make sure you organize reliable transportation back to Sayulita for the end of the night.